 The Forest is also a base for a large number of running and mountain biking events throughout the year including the Mind Over Mountain Adventure Race, Perseverance Trail Run, BC Bike Race, The Cumby and UROC run events.

 Something very special has been happening in the Village over the past few years.
 There has been a groundswell of nature based education programs for the Villages littlest residents.
 Local day-cares offer amazing nature based programs that see kids exploring the forests, park and marshes of the area all year round.

 This has now developed into Nature Kindergarten and Nature Grade 1 programs at Cumberland Community School.
-Kids in these programs spend 60% of their day outdoors doing enquiry based learning and nature as the classroom.
-This program is intended to expand to higher grade levels over the next few years.
+Kids in these programs spend 60% of their day outdoors doing inquiry based learning and nature as the classroom.
 The K-9 Cumberland Community School has many classes that build learning experiences around exploring the Cumberland Forest.

 As we learn more about the forests, creeks, streams and riparian areas that surround our community we hope to be part of building community awareness and appreciation, in all generations, for the ecological values of the forest.

 As recently as 150 years ago, this area was carpeted in old-growth “rainshadow” forests.
 The dominant Douglas-fir trees commonly exceeded 250 years in age, and some were as tall as 94 meters (308 feet).
 Decades of industrial logging have completely eliminated old-growth forests in the rainshadow environments of the Comox Valley.
 Only a few individual trees over 250 years old remain.